fjwright/Run-REDUCE/README.md

   using nouns rather than verbs consistently.
 * V1.32 Add a pop-up keyboard for entering non-ASCII characters: currently some symbolic constants and the Greek alphabet.
 * Add a Solve template with a Symbolic/Numeric option and access to relevant switches/options.
 * Add numeric options to the Integral template.
 * Support multiple integrals.
+* V1.33 Add an Exp Log etc. template.